Siwash Rock: Name

 The Squamish name for the rock is Slhx̱i7lsh, or sometimes Lhilhx̱í7elsh.
 This name refers to the story of 'a man transformed by X̱ays'.
 The hole in the rock is where Slhx̱i7lsh kept his fishing tackle, according to Andrew Paull.
 In Legends of Vancouver, poet Pauline Johnson relates a Squamish legend of how a man was transformed into Siwash Rock "as an indestructible monument to Clean Fatherhood."
 A plaque near the rock (pictured) states that it is "Skalsh the unselfish", who was transformed by "Q'uas the transformer" as a reward for unselfishness.

 There is some controversy over the name of the rock.
 Siwash is a Chinook Jargon word for a person of First Nations or Native American heritage.
-Though the word siwash in the jargon did not necessarily have a negative connotation and was used by native peoples themselves, its etymology can be traced to the French word sauvage, which means 'wild' or 'undomesticated'.
-The word is considered by some to be derisive, but remains in use in certain place names and other contexts without derogatory associations, as with Siwash Rock, Siwash Sweater, etc.
+Though the word siwash in the jargon did not necessarily have a negative connotation and was used by native peoples themselves, its etymology can be traced to the French word sauvage, which means 'savage', 'wild' or 'undomesticated'.
+The word is considered by some to be derisive, but remains in use in certain place names such as with Siwash Rock, Siwash Sweater, etc.